Orsted wants out of $300M forfeiture for scrapped New Jersey offshore wind farms

 It was not immediately clear what will happen next.
 In the agreement, Orsted and the state agreed not to sue each other over any dispute unless they tried and failed to resolve it through negotiations.

-On the evening that Orsted canceled its two large projects in New Jersey, Gov. Phil Murphy, a Democrat, reacted angrily.
-He said his administration would hold the company accountable to its cancellation obligations.
+New Jersey Gov. Phil Murphy, a Democrat, reacted angrily when Orsted canceled its two large projects, saying his administration would hold the company accountable to its cancellation obligations.

 On Monday, a spokeswoman, Alexandra Altman, said Murphy’s administration “is evaluating Orsted’s recent statements and correspondence, and will take any and all actions necessary to ensure Orsted honors its commitment and responsibility to the state.”